Sport & Spine Rehab – Knee – Knee Tendonitis/Tendonosis

 Your joints move by the power of your muscles.
 The muscles attach to your joints through tissues called tendons.
 The tendons transfer the force from your muscle across the joint and cause it to move.

 It is sometimes associated with mild or moderate swelling of the knee and some people report a grinding feeling in their kneecap.
-It is more common in younger females especially after a growth spurt where the knee must carry more weight.
+It is more common in adolescent females especially after a growth spurt.

 Identifying the causes of the pain and inflammation and directing functional treatment have very good outcomes for these conditions.
 As with other knee conditions, strengthening of the gluteus maxiumus and medius are the most important muscles to strengthen in the treatment of this condition.